 The Porsche trademark Tiptronic has been licensed to several automakers, including Audi, Land Rover, Lamborghini, and Volkswagen.
 It is their trademark name for an automatic transmission that can be manually shifted by disabling the transmission or powertrain control unit with the help of the gear shift lever and steering wheel paddles.

 There are several manufacturers with different names.

-Many drivers prefer the Tiptronic gearbox, particularly when driving uphill or downhill, where manual gear shifting can provide better control, traction, and torque.
-The technique is also well-liked in Europe, where most drivers have long favored manual automobile transmissions.
+Many drivers prefer the Tiptronic gear, particularly when driving uphill or downhill, where manual gear shifting can provide better control, traction, and torque.
+The technique is also well-liked in Europe, where most drivers have long favoured manual automobile transmissions.

 As a method to include this technology into their brand, many businesses frequently give their Tiptronic systems distinct names.